-“Look!”
-He says, leaning in to me and looking over his shoulders to see if anyone could hear him.
+“Look!” he says, leaning in to me and looking over his shoulders to see if anyone can hear him.
 “If you know about that money, then you know damn well that I can’t say shit.
 Nobody has asked me anything about that shit in 10 years.
-So tell Whitmore that his fucking secret is safe with me!”
-He spits.
-I didn’t think I could dislike this man anymore than I already did.
+So, tell Whitmore that his fucking secret is safe with me!” he spits.
+I didn’t think I could dislike this man any more than I already do.
 I was wrong.

-“Morton, I already know your kind.”
-I sneer.
+“Morton, I already know your kind,” I sneer.
 “You’d sell your soul for a dollar and you sold your stepdaughter for three quarters of a mil—part of which I’m told was supposed to have been her college fund.
-Now she’s buried in student loan debt because you, what, drank away her future?
+Now, she’s buried in student loan debt because you, what, drank away her future?
 I don’t work for that phony, fake, small-time, fucking poser Whitmore.
 When I’m done with that asshole, he won’t know what hit him, and if you’re afraid of him then you should be fucking terrified of me!”
-I am glaring in his eyes and he is completely devoid of arrogance or haughtiness of any kind.
+I’m glaring in his eyes and he’s completely devoid of arrogance or haughtiness of any kind.
 I only see uncertainty and fear.
 “I’m making two lists of people to take with me when I leave Vegas.
 Which list will you be on?”
 I say, picking up the stack of bills and slamming them down on the bar in front of him.

 Morton looks from the bills to me a few times, then begrudgingly asks, “What do you want to know?”